donPuerto/nuxt3-primevue3-crm-project/PROGRESSREPORT.md

 ### Timeline
 Monday 18/09/2023
 - Very Frustrating, still the same problem, nuxt eslint and auto code formatting
--
+- Looks good today, was able to render Sidebar and Toolbar
+- But need to dissect Apollo Theme, and overhaul into my own preference

 Sunday 17/09/2023
 - Messed up day.
-No progress at all, spent alot of hours working on ESLINT
+No progress at all, spent a lot of hours working on ESLINT
 - So far, @antfu/eslint-config works on Nuxt 3
 - Primevue conversation from Vite to Nuxt, Failed! but got an idea now
 - Supabase, not work for today